jyw321/MD-Project/Experimenting_with_Platinum-MD.md

 ![after-transfer-himd](after-transfer-himd.png)

 (*to play .oma file, VLC works.
-But for .pcm format, Adobe Audition seems the only choice.)
+But for .pcm format, Adobe Audition seems the only choice.*)

+<span style="color:red">According to Platinum-MD developers, Hi-MD functionality is still experimental.
+ONLY USE FOR DISCS YOU ARE PREPARED TO ERASE (OR TO PLAY AROUND WITH).
+Renaming/erasing tracks/discs is currently not supported for Hi-MD.</span>